aws/amazon-chime-sdk-js/README.md

 ### Messaging session
 Create a messaging session in your client application to receive messages from Amazon Chime SDK for Messaging.

-#### Getting responses from your server application

-You can use an AWS SDK, the AWS Command Line Interface (AWS CLI), or the REST API to make API calls.
-In this section, you will use the AWS SDK for JavaScript in your server application, e.g. Node.js.
-See [Amazon Chime SDK API Reference](https://docs.aws.amazon.com/chime/latest/APIReference/Welcome.html) for more information.
-> ⚠️ The server application does not require the Amazon Chime SDK for JavaScript.

 ```js
 import * as AWS from 'aws-sdk/global';
 import * as Chime from 'aws-sdk/clients/chime';